learn-co-curriculum/ruby-object-attrs-readme/README.md

 end
 ```

-A setter method is defined with an `=`, equals sign, appending to the name of the method.
+A setter method is defined with an `=`, equals sign, appended to the name of the method.
 The `=` is followed by the `(argument_name)`.
 Now that we've defined our setter method on the Person class, we can change Kanye's name.

 ### Calling a Setter Method